babashka/sci/CLJD_PORT.md

 ungated on all platforms). copy-ns and future are stubbed/absent on cljd.

-Next: run more of the SCI test suite on cljd, tasks: non-record deftype arm, real multimethods, interop for :classes.
+Next: run more of the SCI test suite on cljd, tasks: non-record deftype arm, interop for :classes.
+Multimethods (and protocols, which build on them) are punted for now: defmulti/defprotocol throw "not yet supported" on cljd, tests gated with TODO:cljd markers.

 ## Real test suite on cljd